By Dan Rubinstein

 As a chair at Carleton, according to her application, Hassim “will convene collaborative projects that apply an interdisciplinary lens to the study of governance and governmentality and ways that gender and sexualities are constituted in Africa, facilitate new ways of thinking about linkages between north and south in late capitalism, and disrupt conventional geographical boundaries in scholarship.”

 Hassim has written and edited several books, including No Shortcuts to Power: African Women in Politics and Policy Making (2003) and Go Home or Die Here: Violence, Xenophobia, and the Reinvention of Difference in South Africa (2008).

-While at Harvard, she is working on a biography of one of the most fascinating women in South African intellectual and political life: Fatima Meer, the first black woman to occupy an academic post at a white university in South Africa and Nelson Mandela’s first biographer.
+While at Harvard, she worked on a biography of one of the most fascinating women in South African intellectual and political life: Fatima Meer, the first black woman to occupy an academic post at a white university in South Africa and Nelson Mandela’s first biographer.